Matvik/yii2-model-gallery/docs/GUIDE-en.md

 ```
 where `modelClass` - name of the ActiveRecord model class to which gallery behavior is added.

-> As with all requests that change server status, it is correctly to set only the POST request method for this action.
+> As with all requests that change server status, it is correctly to allow only the POST request method for this action.

 ## Getting images
 Relarion to all images: